 How common are construction delays?

 Project delays are the norm, not the exception.
-Industry studies consistently report that the majority of construction projects finish behind schedule, with knock-on effects on cost, quality, and stakeholder confidence.
+Industry research consistently reports that the majority of construction projects finish behind schedule, with knock-on effects on cost, quality, and stakeholder confidence.

 1. Weather and site conditions

-Rain, extreme heat, flooding, and unexpected ground conditions are among the most cited causes of delay.
+Rain, extreme heat, flooding, and unexpected ground conditions are among the most cited causes.
 While weather cannot be controlled, its impact can be tracked daily.
-Recording weather conditions alongside production data creates an evidence trail that separates excusable delay from controllable underperformance.
+Recording weather alongside production data separates excusable delay from controllable underperformance.

 2. Labour shortages and low productivity

 Insufficient crew numbers, skill mismatches, and declining productivity all slow progress.
-When daily crew attendance and output are recorded per activity, the connection between labour issues and schedule slip becomes explicit within days.
+When daily crew attendance and output are recorded per activity, the connection between labour issues and schedule slip becomes visible within days.

 3. Material delays and supply chain issues

 Late deliveries, wrong specifications, and shortage of critical materials can halt work on individual activities.
-Daily material tracking records what was expected versus what arrived, creating visibility into supply chain reliability before it cascades into schedule delays.
+Daily material tracking records what was expected versus what arrived, creating visibility into supply chain problems before they cascade.

 4. Design changes and scope modifications

-Design revisions during construction disrupt crew workflow, require re-mobilization, and often introduce rework.
-Tracking variation orders and their daily impact on production keeps the cost and schedule consequences of changes transparent.
+Design revisions during construction disrupt crew workflow, require re-mobilisation, and often introduce rework.
+Tracking variation orders and their daily impact on production keeps the cost and schedule consequences transparent.

 5. Permit and approval delays

 Waiting for regulatory approvals, right-of-way access, or third-party sign-offs creates idle time that burns budget without advancing work.
-Recording these events daily builds the documentation needed for extension-of-time claims.
+Recording these events daily builds documentation for extension-of-time claims.

 6. Equipment breakdowns and availability

-When critical equipment is unavailable — due to breakdowns, scheduling conflicts, or maintenance — dependent activities stall.
-Daily equipment tracking captures utilization rates and idle time, revealing fleet bottlenecks early.
+When critical equipment is unavailable — breakdowns, scheduling conflicts, or maintenance — dependent activities stall.
+Daily equipment tracking captures utilisation rates and idle time, revealing fleet bottlenecks early.

 7. Subcontractor coordination failures